celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

   PCc ← <PreparedCertificate, M, Vc>
   bc(<Commit, Hc, Rd, Vc>)

-// When a participant sees at least 2f+1 commit messages for a vlaue, they
+// When a participant sees at least 2f+1 commit messages for a value, they
 // consider that value committed (agreed) and pass the value to the application,
 // which will in turn issue a final committed event if the value is considered
 // valid by the application.